 This is probably an easy example for a single-cell-array formula.
 Of course, the result can also be achieved with the SUMPRODUCT formula or an additional helper column.

-When deleting array formulas, you have to differentiate between single-cell-array formulas in multi-cell-array formulas.
+When deleting array formulas, you have to differentiate between single-cell- and multi-cell-array formulas.

 Deleting single-cell-array formulas is quite simple: Just select the cell containing the array formulas and press the delete key on the keyboard.
 Alternatively select the cell to delete, click on “Clear” on the Home ribbon and then on “Clear Contents” or “Clear All”.